Wei-Tsung-Lin/Console-SocketUDP-ClinetToServer/README.md

-# Console Socket UDP Network Tutorial
+# Console Socket UDP Network

   *  One by one single UDP Network transfer string  (Client → Server)